 What are PIRs?

-Passive Infrared sensors work by detecting body heat, or infrared energy.
+Passive Infrared sensors detect body heat, or infrared energy.

 The sensor views the room as a grid.
-If it senses a block of temperature moving across the grid, it will interpret this as an intruder.
+If it senses a block of temperature moving across the grid, it will interpret this as a person (who may be an intruder!)

 One of the most famous examples of infrared heat detection was in the movie The Predator.
 Arnold Schwarzenegger covers himself in mud to conceal his body heat.
 It makes for a great movie scene, but it wouldn’t work in real life.
-The mud would quickly be warmed by Dutch’s body heat and he’d be spotted!
+Within 30 seconds the mud would be warmed by Dutch’s body heat and he’d be spotted!

 How is a sensor pet-friendly?

-Some sensors can disregard pets of a certain weight – any mass of infrared movement below a size will be ignored.
-In Boundary’s case, any pet weighing less than 35kg won’t trigger the alarm.
+Some sensors can disregard pets of a certain weight – any mass of infrared movement below a size and depth will be ignored.
+In Boundary’s case, you can adjust sensitivity to ignore any pet weighing less than 35kg.

 How do false alarms occur?